williscool/modern_js_app/design_notes.md

 - The GDAX API exposes an endpoint to retrieve the current order book for each currency pair.
 For this task, you should use the level 2 query parameter to fetch aggregated order information.
 Note: this API can be accessed unauthenticated; you do not need API keys or a GDAX account to access it.  https://docs.gdax.com/#get-product-order-book
 - Your application will handle users trying to buy or sell a particular amount of a currency (the base currency) with another currency (the quote currency).
 - The application should use the orderbook to determine the best price the user would be able to get for the request by executing trades on GDAX.
 - Note that the quantity your user enters will rarely match a quantity in the order book exactly.
-This means your code will need to aggregate orders in the order book or use parts of orders to arrive at the exact quantity, and your final quote will be a weighted average of those prices.
+This means your code will need to aggregate orders in the order book or use parts of orders to arrive at the exact quantity,
+- and your final quote will be a weighted average of those prices.
 - (I'm pretty sure this is the unbounded knapsack problem lol. ) if not its at least related https://github.com/williscool/code_gym/blob/es6ify/javascript/interview_questions/cake_theif.js
 - https://www.interviewcake.com/question/javascript/cake-thief

 ## p0

-- there will be a gdax service at `gdax.ts` and that will use `utils` the process the response from the gdax api . the service should also handle errors and such
-- test quote algo
 - On load I would have loading thing that tells the user we are getting product types
 - Use curency hash to build what is in the base and quote currrency dropdowns
-- (mock the api respone json to test our algorithm with)
 - use this to help spec https://www.educative.io/collection/5668639101419520/5649050225344512 also think of edge cases and such
 - make sure we've got some kind of loading animation for when it is processing for the quote
 - let user know we are crunching data once we get it back if it takes  a while